latest nhpb_banner 1__compressed2

 Northwest Federated Woman's Club of Broward County Inc. administers the state of Florida utility bill program for seniors over the age of 60.
 Grants may also be offered to prevent a disconnection of their power.
 Location is 2161 NW 19th Street, Fort Lauderdale, Florida, 33311 Call (954) 730-3442.

-Social Services and Family Success Centers - The Broward County government offers cash assistance, case management, and referrals to address a number of needs of low income families.
-Get information on housing programs (including rent and mortgage), utility bill help, food, and other social services and government assistance.
-More on Public assistance in Broward County.
+Social Services including government benefits. he Broward County government offers cash assistance, case management, and referrals to address a number of needs of low income families.
+Get information on housing programs (including rent and mortgage), utility bill help, food, and other government benefits.
+More about Public assistance and government benefits in Broward County.

-So called Focus Points are in a couple different parts of Broward County.
+So called Focal Points are in a couple different parts of Broward County.
+These organizations (a combination of non-profits and government affiliated) help retirees and disabled adults in Broward County.
 They offer home energy bill assistance to low income elderly residents, single parents and the elderly in Broward County.
 There is both cooling / air conditioning, free AC units and heating bill help.
 There are also other supportive services, such as Meals on Wheels, Home Care, emergency eviction prevention, home loan repair programs, and other services.
-Focal Point has several offices around the area, and they provide qualified seniors with funds for paying cooling and utility bills.
+Focal Point has several offices around the area as noted below.

 • NW Focal Point - 6009 NW 10th St, Margate, FL 33063.
 Phone: (954) 973-0300